William Cameron Forbes: Friendship with George Santayana

 W. Cameron Forbes was a life-long friend of George Santayana, who was a young professor at Harvard during Forbes's last three undergraduate years there.
 Forbes was one of the models for the protagonist Oliver Arden in Santayana's novel The Last Puritan.

 Later years

-Forbes received an LL.D. from Bates College in 1932.
-He was on the Board of Trustees, Carnegie Institution of Washington and a Life Member of the Corporation, Massachusetts Institute of Technology.
+Forbes received LL.D.s from Harvard in 1912, Trinity College in 1924, and Bates College in 1932.
+He was on the Board of Trustees of Carnegie Institution of Washington and a Life Member of the Corporation at the Massachusetts Institute of Technology.
 He was on the original standing committee of the Foundation for the Study of Cycles from 1941.
-He died unmarried in 1959.
+He was a member of clubs including Boston's Saturday Club, Union Club, and Harvard Club and New York's Yacht Club and Harvard Club.
+He died unmarried at the Hotel Vendome in Boston in 1959.

 His seasonal home Birdwood, a mansion built in the 1930s for him in southern Georgia, is listed on the National Register of Historic Places.